openwallet-foundation/project-proposals/projects/begin-wallet-core.md

 # Source Control
 [GitHub](https://github.com/BeginWallet/begin-core)
-* We'll squash all commits to add DCO when we transfer this repo.
+* We'll amend the commit history to include DCO sign-off for each of the commits before we transfer this repo.

 # Issue Tracker
 [GitHub](https://github.com/BeginWallet/begin-core)